Frequently asked questions

 Bicker Fen substation has been identified as the site for the link to connect into the existing National Grid Electricity Transmission (NGET) electricity transmission network.

-The proposed converter station site is at North Ing Drove, near Donington, in South Holland.
+The converter station site is at North Ing Drove, near Donington, in South Holland.

-The proposed landfall site is at Boygrift, near Sandilands, East Lindsey on the Lincolnshire coast.
+The landfall site is at Boygrift, near Sandilands, East Lindsey on the Lincolnshire coast.

 Further information on how we identified the proposed converter station and landfall sites is available within our UK Onshore Scheme: Preferred Sites Selection Report (August 2016).